 Zillow Says It’s Worth More

-“The value you have come up with for my home can’t possibly be right because Zillow thinks it’s worth X”.
-Your mom thinks you are the best looking man or woman in town too.
-Lets get one thing straight – you have better odds of seeing big foot than an accurate Zillow value on your home.
+“The value you have come up with for my home can’t possibly be right because Zillow thinks it’s worth X.” Your mom thinks you are the best looking man or woman in town too.
+Let us get one thing straight – you have better odds of seeing Bigfoot than an accurate Zillow value on your home.
 The fact of the matter is Zillow’s values are all over the board.
 I have personally seen homes as much as $150,000 both over and under the actual value.
 So when someone asks me whether a Zillow home value is accurate, the look on my face is usually one of disgust.

-If you have been drinking the Zillow Kool Aid you really need to stop.
-In the article above you will see a comprehensive explanation why a “Zillow estimate of value” is not something you should ever consider useful.
+If you have been drinking the Zillow Kool-Aid, you need to stop.
+In the article above you will see a comprehensive explanation why a “Zillow estimate of value” is not something, you should ever consider useful.

 Pricing a home properly is a skill and an art.
 The price is also the most important consideration for getting your home sold.
-If you get the price wrong nothing else you or your agent does will matter.
+If you get the price, wrong nothing else you or your agent does will matter.
 In fact setting the right price is 75% of the marketing for your home.
-The right price attracts the right buyers.
+The correct price attracts the right buyers.
 So how do you know your home is overpriced?
 Glad you asked!
-In the article you will see ten tell tail signs your home is not priced as it should be.
+In the article, you will see ten tell tail signs your home is not priced as it should be.